Back in the Saddle

-"Back in the Saddle" is a song by American hard rock band Aerosmith.
-It was written by Steven Tyler and Joe Perry.
-It is the first track on Aerosmith's hard rock album Rocks released in 1976.
-The song was also released as the third single from the album in 1977.
-It peaked at #38 on the Billboard Hot 100.
+"Back in the Saddle" is a song by American rock band Aerosmith.
+Written by Steven Tyler and Joe Perry, it was the first track on Aerosmith's studio album Rocks, which the band released in 1976.
+"Back in the Saddle" was released as the third single from the album in 1977.

+It peaked at number 38 on the Billboard Hot 100.
+Despite being only a moderate commercial success at first, its stature grew over time to the extent that it has become one of the best known songs in the band's discography and has been a part of numerous live performances.
+In both lyrical and instrumental terms, "Back in the Saddle" is one of the group's most aggressive sounding releases (particularly in its openly sexual themes and forceful emotional tone) and has been compared to contemporary hard rock and heavy metal music during the late 1970s.

 Background

-The song's main riff was written by Joe Perry on a Fender Bass VI, which gives the song its distinctive "growl".
+The song's main riff was written by Joe Perry on a Fender Bass VI, which gives the song its distinctive "growl" and was inspired by Perry's admiration of Peter Green of Fleetwood Mac who occasionally used a similar instrument in live performances.
 Brad Whitford plays the lead guitar part.
-"Back in the Saddle" also features one of the heaviest and most noticeable bass lines by Tom Hamilton.
-The song is also notable for the slow buildup of the drum beat and guitar riff in the beginning of the song, as well as the sound effects of a galloping horse and whips, and screams and yodeling by Steven Tyler at the end of the song.
+"Back in the Saddle" also features a heavy distinctive bass line by Tom Hamilton.
+The song is notable for the slow buildup of the drum beat and guitar riff in the beginning of the song, as well as the sound effects of a galloping horse and whips and screams and yodeling by Steven Tyler at the end of the song.

 A real bullwhip was intended to be used for the whip effects and hours were spent trying to get it to crack.
-The band members ended up cut up and hurt without making any progress.
+The band members ended up cut and hurt without making any progress.
 Eventually, the band decided the whip effects would be created by whirling a 30-foot cord from the studio, then by firing a cap gun to create the crack of the whip (the sound effects are more prominent in the Quadraphonic mix of the album (Columbia CAQ 34165)).
-When the song is performed in concert, Tyler often makes more noticeable lyrical and visible references to sex.
-Although the lyrics, by Tyler, were written with the simple idea of cowboys and sex, this song took on new meaning after Aerosmith reunited in 1984 and embarked on their Back in the Saddle Tour.
+When the song is performed in concert, Tyler often makes more noticeable lyrical references to sex.
+Although the lyrics were written with the simple idea of cowboys and sex, this song took on new meaning after Aerosmith reunited in 1984 and embarked on their Back in the Saddle Tour.

 Today, the song remains a staple on classic rock radio and in concert.
-It is arguably one of the heaviest songs of Aerosmith's Top 40 singles, and is cited by rock musicians Slash and James Hetfield as among their favorite rock songs.
+It is arguably one of the heaviest of Aerosmith's Top 40 singles, and is cited by rock musicians Slash and James Hetfield as among their favorite rock songs.

-The "saddle" Tyler refers to in the song is metaphorical to several sexual positions.
+The "saddle" Tyler refers to in the song is a metaphor for several sexual positions.